BoboTiG/python-mss/docs/source/capture-api-design.md

 - Session + source-bound `Capture`; region on `grab`, not `create_capture`
 - Sources carry private session provenance; manually constructed geometry is not a capture source
 - Pixel space is platform/process determined and inspectable, not caller-selectable
-- Source bounds and result positions are session-global; requested regions are capture-local
+- Source and image bounds are session-global; requested regions are capture-local
+- `image.size` and buffer shapes are always physical; `image.bounds` maps them to the capture's coordinate space
-- Synchronous `create_capture_from_picker`; no target-category filter or public intermediate picked-source object
+- Synchronous `create_capture_from_picker`; best-effort `target_hint`, no hard target-category filter or public intermediate picked-source object
 - Picker cancellation returns `None`; every abnormal picker exit raises an exception
-- `WindowArea` instead of `client_area_only`; `CLIENT` is the v1 default
+- `WindowArea` instead of `client_area_only`; `FULL` is the portable v1 default
 - Picker `window_area` is conditional on the user selecting a window
 - `with_cursor: bool | None` for auto backend selection
 - `find_window` only (no `get_window`); window equality by identity